NativeScript/nativescript-sdk-examples-ng/app/text-view/overview.md

-TextView component could be use to type large text in your app.
-The component could be use also only to show a conten via setting `editable` property to `false`.
+The TextView component can be used to type large text in your app.
+The component can also be used show any content by setting the `editable` property to `false`.